codeunion/fundamentals-of-web-development/README.md

   - Visit your own [github profile][github-profile], upload a pic and add a publicly viewable email address.
 1. Fork, clone and run the [dot env tutorial][dot-env].
   - Understand how to correctly store 'environmental keys'.
+  - If you find yourself getting require errors, look at the [bundle tutorial][bundler-tutorial].
 1. Fork, clone and run the [request for feedback][request-for-feedback] repository.
   - Read this repository's readme carefully and complete any/all necessary steps
   - Ensure that you can submit requests for feedback to [web fundamentals rff's][fundamentals-rff].